Orgacord/Orgacord/README.md

 ## Other
-👩‍💻 I'm currently working on projecs
+👩‍💻 I'm currently working on projects

 📫 How to reach me: Discord: Organon#4210